7 Steps to Admissions at BCTC for Student Veterans

 1. Apply to BCTC and Setup Your User Account

 Once you've applied to BCTC you will receive a student ID number which you will need to create an online User Account.
 Select "Setup User Profile" and following the instructions.
-If you are applying as a "Visiting Student" please be sure to complete Step 7 to certify your classes and recieve your benefits.
+If you are applying as a "Visiting Student" please be sure to complete Step 7 to certify your classes and receive your benefits.

 There is no application fee, but be aware of admission deadlines as you go through this process.